 There are many reasons for children to under perform at school, such as, medical problems, below average intelligence, specific learning disability, attention deficit hyperactivity disorder, emotional problems, poor socio-cultural home environment, psychiatric disorders and even environmental causes.
-The information provided by the parents, classroom teacher and school counselor about the child's academic difficulties guides the pediatrician to form an initial diagnosis

-The poor academic performance of pupils in the Nambala Divisionhas been a concern for the metropolitan assembly over the past few years.
-The schools have shown poor performances in all public examinations and as divisional education officer of Kabarnet division puts it, 'their K.C.S.E results have been appalling'.
-The schools in the Nambala Divisionhave been performing poorly in the national performance monitoring tests administered by the division Education Service and they also performed consistently poorly in the mock.
-Daramanu (2004) reported that: A study of the 2003 K.C.S.E results gives the following appalling picture.
+The information provided by the parents, classroom teacher and school counselor about the child's academic difficulties guides the pediatrician to form an initial diagnosis poorly in the national performance monitoring tests administered by the division Education Service and they also performed consistently poorly in the mock.
+Daramanu (2004) reported that: A study of the 2003 KCPE results gives the following appalling picture.
 The

+The poor academic performance of pupils in the Ibeno zone has been a concern for the researcher over the past few years.
+The schools have shown poor performances in all public examinations and as divisional Education officer of Keumbu division puts it, 'their KCPE results have been appalling'.
+The schools in the Ibeno zone have been performing

-Nambala division presented 427 candidates, i. e.
+Ibeno presented 427 candidates, i. e.
 226 boys and 201 girls.
 Out of this number only 5 had aggregate A- another 135 obtained an aggregate from B- whilst the remaining 287 scored aggregate C and below.
-In Maduwa there were 593 candidates altogether.
-Only 7 candidates scored aggregate B+, 215 scored aggregate C-, whilst 371 had aggregate D+ and below.
-No candidate scored aggregate E in the whole Sub-Metro.
-So out of the total of 1020 candidates presented by both NAMBALA and MADUWA VILLAGE, 658 failed; only 12 did well to gain admission to the well-endowed Secondary Schools.
-This situation is indeed pathetic this was why the research is prompted to undertake this study.
+In keumbu zone there were 593 candidates altogether.
+Only 7 candidates scored aggregate B+, 215 scored aggregate C-, whilst 371 had aggregate D+ and below..
+So out of the total of 1020 candidates presented by both Ibeno and keumbu 658 failed; only 12 did well to gain admission to the well-endowed Secondary Schools.
+This situation is indeed pathetic this was why the researched is prompted to undertake this study.